-The rules, regulations and information circulated to NACs and competitors or issued during the event shall be in English and, at the discretion of the organisers, French and/or the language of the host country.
+The rules, regulations and information circulated to NACs and competitors or issued during the event shall be in English and, at the discretion of the Competition organiser, in French and/or in the language of the host country.
 In all interpretations the English language version shall prevail.